serverless/serverless/docs/providers/aws/guide/resources.md

 <!--
 title: Serverless Framework - AWS Lambda Guide - Infrastructure Resources
 menuText: Resources
+menuOrder: 1
-description: Managing infrastructure resources on AWS to use with your Functions
+description: How to deploy and manage AWS infrastructure to use with your AWS Lambda functions with the Serverless Framework
 layout: Doc
 -->